-The swimming here is marvelous and the snorkelling is even better.
+Swimming here is marvelous and the snorkelling is even better.
 It is a great spot for swimmers of all abilities to sneak a peek at the underwater world of the BVI, so be sure to bring your mask and fins and head east down the beach!
-There's a very shallow area that is rife with sea life.
+There's a large and very shallow area that is rife with sea life.
 Just float on the surface and check it out.
 What more could anyone ask of a day in paradise?

 The following 2 pictures may seem unimpressive but they both claim a place of honour in BVI history!
-Since 1959 ...
-(I think?), the Smuggler's Cove "honour bar" was operated by Bob & Nell Denniston, until recent years when Nell, (who had been confined to a wheel chair for some time) passed away in 2000.
+Since 1959 or 1960, the Smuggler's Cove "honour bar" was operated by Bob and Nell Denniston, until Nell, (who had been confined to a wheel chair for some time) passed away in 2000.
 Bob then left us in May 2002, at the age of 83.

 Queen Elizabeth II paid her second visit to the BVI in 1967.
-The Lincoln Continental which had been proudly displayed for many years inside Bob's Beach Bar was the vehicle used to carry Her Majesty on her tour of Tortola.
+The Lincoln Continental which had been proudly displayed for many years inside Bob's Beach Bar (seen in the above photo) was the vehicle used to carry Her Majesty on her tour of Tortola.
 It was later moved into the bushes where it proceeded to deteriorate beyond any hope of preservation.
-It was unceremoniously hauled away sometime in 2012 along with a lot of rubbish that had collected.
+It was unceremoniously hauled away sometime in 2012 along with a lot of rubbish that had collected over the years.

 A note for classic picture buffs: Parts of the 1990 movie remake of Hemingway's novel, The Old Man and the Sea, starring Anthony Quinn, were filmed right here at Smuggler's Cove, Tortola.
 Bob had some really great stories about those days!